motine/sta/README.md

 }
 ```

-Let's do something with the program and change the contents of the file to:
+Let's do something with the program and change the contents of the draw function to:

 ```c
 void draw() {